 Next, he landed at the kingmaker famous, and stressfully infamous, William Morris Agency mailroom.
 And, in the depths of the 2008 fall of the economy, Starry Kitchen, the illegal-and-underground apartment restaurant he and his wife Thi Tran created out of sheer necessity to survive, was born.

-Ahead of Nguyen Tran's exciting program on Sunday, July 15, We thought we'd ask Tran some questions to get to know him a bit better before his event at the Taper Auditorium in Central Library.
-This program will revolve around his unexpected path to becoming a restauranteur and his cookbook/memoir: Adventures in Starry Kitchen: 88 Asian-Inspired Recipes from America’s Most Famous Underground Restaurant.
+Ahead of Nguyen Tran's exciting program, we thought we'd ask Tran some questions to get to know him a bit better before his event at the Taper Auditorium in Central Library.
+This program revolved around his unexpected path to becoming a restauranteur and his cookbook/memoir: Adventures in Starry Kitchen: 88 Asian-Inspired Recipes from America’s Most Famous Underground Restaurant.

 Even we don't know what to expect!